manueeeeh/manueeeeh/README.md

 }
 ```

-Where you can find me 🌎:
+Where you can find me 🌎 (No one is gonna find me btw XD):
  - Discord (ImMannu#7219)

 [![manupro27 GitHub stats](https://github-readme-stats.vercel.app/api?username=manupro27)](https://github.com/anuraghazra/github-readme-stats)